Ferriccc/copper_prototype_python/README.md

 ```bash
 copper.py apply latest
 ```
-- For reverting to any previous configuration:
+- For reverting to any previous configuration (NOTE: This will only revert the config to provided generation, to apply it actually, run copper.py apply latest after following command):
 ```bash
 copper.py apply {generation number}
 ```
-- All the generation are stored internally in provided sourceDirectory/.tmp/{generation}.
+- All the generation are stored internally in provided your_home/.copperTmp/{generation}.
 Never touch this directory
 - Configure src/variables.py with respect to your linux distribution commands.
 - Now you are ready to declare your system configuration.